 August 8, 2017

-A black man from Wisconsin who punched a local man in the face in the spring after allegedly being repeatedly called a racial epithet was charged with felony assault Aug.
-8.
+A black man from Wisconsin who punched a local man in the face last spring after allegedly being repeatedly called a racial epithet was charged with felony assault Tuesday.

 Brandon Hines, 20, of Milwaukee, was initially charged with misdemeanor assault after the April incident, though the District Attorney's Office upgraded the count because further investigation found that the severity of the injuries suffered by the victim, Jim Andre, merited it, prosecutor Sarah Oszczakiewicz said.

 In addition to the felony count for Hines, a third man, Joshua Jones, who allegedly made racist remarks to Hines and his two friends in the Snowmass Village bar before the punch was thrown, was charged Tuesday with misdemeanor bias-motivated harassment, according to a statement from the Ninth Judicial District Attorney's Office.